Poiana Brasov Skiing 2026: Season, Slopes & Ski Pass

 The resort has around ten lifts in total, and the backbone is the aerial network up Postavaru: the Postavarul Expres gondola, plus the Capra Neagra and Kanzel cable cars, backed by a couple of chairlifts (including the Wolf and Ruia) and several drag lifts on the lower slopes.
 One lift pass, a bank-card-sized RFID tag, covers all of them; you pay a small refundable deposit for the card and top it up or hand it back at the end.
 Note that you can only pay in lei at the resort, so bring cash or a card that works in RON.

 Coming from Bucharest, do it in two steps: take the train to Brasov, a direct run of about two and a half hours with roughly thirty departures a day, then bus 20 up the hill.
-Driving the whole way is about 180 km on the DN1 and A3 and takes two and a half to three hours in normal traffic - but the DN1 through the Prahova Valley is notorious for weekend jams in ski season, so a train-plus-bus combo is often faster and far less stressful.
+Driving the whole way is about 180 km, on the A3 as far as Ploiesti and the DN1 after that and takes two and a half to three hours in normal traffic - but the DN1 through the Prahova Valley is notorious for weekend jams in ski season, so a train-plus-bus combo is often faster and far less stressful.
 If you would rather be dropped at the door, a fixed-price private transfer handles the run from Bucharest or the airport.
+One thing to sort before you click book: most standard policies exclude skiing, so check that your cover names winter sports - our travel insurance for Romania page explains what to look for.

 How much does a day cost?

-Because prices and dates shift each season, the visit box above carries a “confirm before you go” note for a reason.
+Because prices and dates shift each season, the visit box above carries a “check the current tariff” note for a reason.
 Resorts revise their tariffs annually, snow decides the opening and closing, and the odd lift can be out for maintenance.
 Check the current rates and lift status on the resort’s own channels close to your trip rather than trusting a figure from an old blog post.

 Can you visit Poiana Brasov in summer?